Young Woman Powdering Herself (Seurat): Critical reception

 When originally exhibited at the Sixth Salon des Indépendants in 1890, Young Woman Powdering Herself did not receive much attention.
 The painting was eclipsed by Seurat’s other entry, Le Chahut, which depicts a group of cancan dancers.
 Out of all of Seurat’s figural paintings, Young Woman Powdering Herself remains the least discussed.

 Nonetheless, some critics have expressed strong admiration for the painting over the years.
 In 1890, Georges Lecomte wrote in L’Art Moderne that the painting was done “with a delightful workmanship and modeling.”
-In 1926, Roger Fry went more in-depth with his praise, complimenting Seurat for taking an “impossible woman in the grotesque deshabillé of the eighties” and treating her with “religious solemnity [that] carries it all into a region of abstract beauty.”
-Fry further elevates Seurat, stating that this “complete transmutation of the scheme…is the test of great art.”
+In 1926, Roger Fry went further in his praise, complimenting Seurat for taking an “impossible woman in the grotesque deshabillé of the eighties” and treating her with “religious solemnity [that] carries it all into a region of abstract beauty.”
+Fry went on to state that this “complete transmutation of the scheme…is the test of great art.”

 However, not all of the work's reception was positive.
-In 1900, Julien Leclercq of Chronique des Arts notes that “Seurat’s painting unfortunately lacks expression.”
+In 1900, Julien Leclercq of Chronique des Arts noted that “Seurat’s painting unfortunately lacks expression.”
 Leclercq proceeded to mention that Seurat “draws with precision but without character.”

 Ownership

 The painting's ownership history began with Knobloch.
 Upon Seurat’s death in 1891, Madeleine Knobloch claimed Young Woman Powdering Herself as “[her] portrait.”
 Shortly after, she sold it to Félix Fénéon, a French critic and art dealer.
 After owning the painting for more than two decades, Dikran Kélékian, an antiques dealer, bought it from Fénéon.
 Kélékian later put it up for sale in January 1922.
 From this sale, art collector John Quinn bought the painting for 65,000 francs.

 Following Quinn's death, the painting entered his estate and continued to circulate among major collectors.
 After much convincing, Henri-Pierre Roché successfully purchased Young Woman Powdering Herself, along with an unknown number of Seurat paintings and 52 Picasso paintings for his clients Paul Rosenberg and Félix Wildenstein.
 They eventually sent the painting to art dealer Henry Wallis, with Rosenberg underwriting “an insurance of 250,000 francs” for him to exhibit it.

-Samuel Courtauld, a famous art collector in London, ultimately secured the painting for his collection.
-He attended Wallis’ exhibition where Young Woman Powdering Herself was displayed, but did not buy the work at first.
+Samuel Courtauld ultimately secured the painting for his collection.
+He attended Wallis’s exhibition where Young Woman Powdering Herself was displayed, but he did not initially buy it.
 Courtauld later changed his mind, acquiring the painting in October of 1926.
 He later donated the painting to the Courtauld Institute of Art, where it remains today.